 Nu Skin.
 In order to maintain high product quality, we acquire our ingredients and contract production of nearly all our proprietary products from suppliers and manufacturers that we believe are reliable, reputable and deliver high quality materials and service.
 We also manufacture a limited number of our products.
 We procure our ageLOC Galvanic Spa systems, including the ageLOC Edition Galvanic Spa System II and ageLOC Galvanic Body Spa, from a single vendor who owns certain patent rights associated with such products.
 We maintain a good relationship with this supplier and do not anticipate that either party will terminate this relationship in the near term.
 However, to continue offering this product category following any termination of our relationship with this vendor, we would need to develop and manufacture new galvanic units and source them from another supplier.
 We also acquire ingredients and products from one other supplier that currently manufactures products representing approximately 26% of our Nu Skin personal care purchases in 2011.
-We maintain a good relationship with supplier and do not anticipate that either party will terminate this relationship with supplier and to not anticipate that either party will terminate this relationship in the near term.
-However, the procure them from another supplier.
-We also acquire ingredients and products from one other supplier that currently manufactures products representing approximately 26% of our Nu Skin personal care purchases in 2011.
 We maintain a good relationship with this supplier and do not anticipate that either party will terminate this relationship in the near term.
 We also have ongoing relationships with secondary and tertiary suppliers.
-Please refer to "Risk Factors-The loss of suppliers or shortages in ingredients.
+Please refer to "Risk Factors-The loss of suppliers or shortages in ingredients could harm our business" for a discussion of risks and uncertainties associated with our supplier relationships and with the sourcing of raw materials and ingredients.